awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    default      standard-nodes   2019-05-01T22:26:58Z  1             4            3                    t3.medium         ami-05a71d034119ffc12
    ```

 1. Launch a new node group with `eksctl` with the following command\.
-In the command, replace every *`example-value`* with your own values\.
+In the command, replace every *`example value`* with your own values\.
 The version number can't be later than the Kubernetes version for your control plane\.
 Also, it can't be more than two minor versions earlier than the Kubernetes version for your control plane\.
 We recommend that you use the same version as your control plane\.

    We recommend blocking pod access to IMDS if the following conditions are true:
    + You plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need\.